 Susan A. Toler .
 Fine Artist .
 Graphic Artist .
 Communications Director . www.susantoler.com

-SUSAN is an award winning working graphic artist and creative director Susan brings over 25 years of experience to the table.
+SUSAN is a fine artist and an award winning (working) graphic artist and creative director.
+Susan brings over 30 years of experience to the table.
 She began her career early having completed training in Commercial Art at San Antonio’s Texas Vocational School at the age of 19.
 She migrated to the Art Institute of Houston where she earned her associates degree and went on to earn her bachelors degree from the University of Arlington where she focused her studies in the major areas of communications and business.
 Susan has hands on experience across a variety of industries and has worked as a publications production manager, a creative director and communications consultant in numerous collaborations and solo projects.

 Susan’s work has appeared locally in the form of company websites, brands, book covers, brochures and other collateral materials as well as in national print publications such as Cooks Magazine, Essence Magazine, Ebony Magazine and Vibe Magazine.
 Susan’s AWARDS AND ACCOLADES include: APEX Award 1999 for Sensitivity in Advertising & Marketing in domestic destination print advertising; PRIMA Award1999 for Excellence in Marketing by the American Society of Association Executives; PRAME Award in 1999; PRAME Award in 1998; Silver ADDY Award in 1997; 40 Under 40 Award in1997 awarded by the San Antonio Business Journal; Voices Along the River San Antonio Poetry Fair 2002 Anthology Honorable Mention.